CHAMPION316/Riddle-Me-Batman/README.md

 * Will play like the standard paper and pencil game of hangman
     * 1 Player Game
     * Words will be randomized
-    * Lives will be deducted for incorrect guesses
+    * Lives will be deducted for incorrect guesses or same letter guesses
 * User will be given a riddle to solve the word
     * The player creates a username
     * Words care completely randomized
     * The user decides what letters they choose
 * Player will be given 6 chances to figure out the word
 * If player can't figure out the word they lose the game
-* If player figures out the word the move on to the next word
+* If player figures out the word they move on to the next word

 \
 &nbsp;